VernierST/godirect-examples/python/vpython_examples/readme.md

 ## Getting Started Requirements

 The VPython examples are located in the /vpython_examples/ folder.
-Just like the 'getting_started' examples, they use the godirect package and the local module named `gdx`.
+Just like the 'getting_started' examples, they use the local module named `gdx` that can be found in the [../gdx/](../gdx) folder

 The VPython module must be installed to run the examples.
 Run the following command in Powershell or Command Prompt to install the VPython module: